patrickfav/website-favre/content/opensource/2023-03-29-gist-jw8w6svpvthcyq3n/index.md

 ---
-title: 'Snippet: A Turndown Plugin'
+title: 'Snippet: A Turndown Plugin parsing Stack Overflow can HTML'
 date: 2023-03-29
-lastmod: 2023-03-29
+lastmod: 2023-03-31
-description: 'A Turndown Plugin (JS Markdown Parser) that correctly parses Stack Overflow HTML and coverts it to GitHub-Flavored-Markdown (GFM) with correct language.'
+description: 'A Turndown Plugin parsing Stack Overflow can HTML; converts it to GitHub-Flavored-Markdown (GFM) with correct language.
+Turndown is a JS Markdown Parser'
-summary: 'A Turndown Plugin (JS Markdown Parser) that correctly parses Stack Overflow HTML and coverts it to GitHub-Flavored-Markdown (GFM) with correct language.'
+summary: 'A Turndown Plugin parsing Stack Overflow can HTML; converts it to GitHub-Flavored-Markdown (GFM) with correct language.
+Turndown is a JS Markdown Parser'
 aliases: [/link/jw8w6svp]
-slug: 2023/a-turndown-plugin
+slug: 2023/a-turndown-plugin-parsing-stack-overflow-can-html
 tags: ["TypeScript"]
 keywords: ["TypeScript"]
 alltags: ["TypeScript"]